systemNEO/Recipes/README.md

 Download [Version 1.8.8](http://www.systemneo.de/_bukkit/Recipes_v1.8.8.zip) (Released 11.06.2013)

+- From version 1.8.8 only compatible with craftbukkit-1.5.2-R0.2-20130610.181759-14 or higher.
+See changelog notes for more information about compatibility.
 - Successfully testet with craftbukkit-1.5.2-R0.2-20130610.181759-14.
 - Updated: Used new CraftItemEvent of CraftBukkit (craftbukkit-1.5.2-R0.2-20130610.181759-14).
 Note: Other CraftBukkit Versions wont work!
 - Fixed issue: Recipes checks Shift-click conditions on crafting now correctly.